asteinarson/knemm/README.md

 # Installing
 ### Via NPM
-Install via:
+Install with:
 ```bash
 $ npm i --global knemm
 ```
 Now there should be two new commands available:
- - `knemm`; This is the main command to manage schema.
+ - `knemm`: This is the main command to manage schema.
  - `knedb`: This is a companion command to handle/create/drop databases.

 Interfaces for PostgresQL (pg), MySQL and Sqlite3 are enabled by default in the package.